Skip to Content

 The Advanced Education in General Dentistry-1 (AEGD-1) Residency

 Our residency program operates within the Fayetteville VAMC dental service on the ground floor of the main hospital building in a brand new, state-of-the-art clinic that contains 26 dental treatment rooms and an on-site dental laboratory.
 The clinic is fully digital, including CBCT, CAD-CAM, and 3D printing technologies.
-The faculty consists of 11 staff dentists including a service chief, assistant chief, an AEGD program director, an assistant program director, a prosthodontist, and an adjunct periodontist.
-The dental service also employs multiple hygienists, lab technicians, and lead and clinical assistants.
+The faculty consists of 11 staff dentists including a service chief, assistant chief, an AEGD program director, an assistant program director, a prosthodontist, and a periodontist.
+The dental service also employs multiple hygienists, lab techs, lead and clinical assistants.

 Program Description: